 These buggers literally sap the strength of an infested plant and, with time and exploding numbers, can cause visible (though not usually fatal) decline.

 Thankfully they are among the easiest of pests to control.
 Lug your plant to the nearest sink or hose and give the plant a good, strong shower.
-Mealys can be blasted off their hosts with a forceful stream of water.
+Mealybugs can be blasted off their hosts with a forceful stream of water.
 Another painless way to clean a plant up is with a cotton swab dipped in rubbing alcohol (isopropyl).
 Simply wipe off any that you see and then rinse the plant with clear water before returning to its spot.
 A couple of drops of dishwashing liquid to a quart of water is another weapon in the arsenal.
-The soap acts as a wetter, breaking down the waxy outer coating of many soft bodied insects, including mealybugs.
+The soap acts as a wetter, breaking down the waxy outer coating of many soft-bodied insects, including mealybugs.
 Biological controls like predatory ladybugs and lacewings are also effective, but take some time to get their game on.

 See signs of decline in your succulents for no apparent reason?
 Dump them out of their pots and check the roots.
 There is a mealy that makes its home underground and feeds on the roots of our plants.
 They are the worst as they are often not noticed until the plant has suffered.
-Off to the sink it went and got a thorough spraying until no insects or evidence of them was left.
+Off to the sink, it went and got thorough spraying until no insects or evidence of them was left.

-After mealybug, scale is probably the most commonly encountered pest of cacti and succulents.
+After mealybug, the scale is probably the most commonly encountered pest of cacti and succulents.
 These insects are like little armored tanks that clamp themselves to a leaf's surface and do their damage while hidden underneath a relatively impervious shell.

+Parasitic wasps are the most enjoyable way to control these pests.
+Insecticidal soap sprays can be effective.
 People have been known to shake their plants and vacuum the insects out of the air.
-As a short term help to remove adults if may have some benefit.
+As a short term help to remove adults it may have some benefit.

 Photo via missouribotanicalgarden.org